ui/stamps-api-docs/source/token_api.rst

 Access Token Authentication
 *********************************************

-1. Dynamic Token
+1. JWT Token
 =============================
-| A dynamic token is a time-limited authentication credential that expires after 24 hours.
+| A JWT token is a time-limited authentication credential that expires after 24 hours.
 To maintain access, you must request a new token before the current one expires.

 1.1.
 Getting a Token
 -----------------------------